makaufmanUI/IoT/Lab03/code/pi/README.md

 2. ~~Add the value `Interval` to the Firebase database (valid values are 1-10 **seconds**).~~

 3. Set up the app to receive a callback whenever the value of `Interval` changes in the Firebase database.
 This callback should be specifically on the `Interval` entry, **not on the root of the database**.
-The callback function should forward the new `Interval` value to the Arduino using the Bluetooth LE Nordic UART service profile.
+The callback function should **forward the new `Interval` value to the Arduino using the Bluetooth LE Nordic UART service profile**.
 It should also change the sampling rate of the humidity readings to reflect the new `Interval` value.
 The humidity should be read and pushed to Firebase at the rate specified by the new `Interval` value.
 The app should print a message when the `Interval` value changes.

-4. Must send the updated Temperature value to Firebase whenever it is received from the Arduino via the Temperature characteristic of the Environmental Sensing service.
+4. Must send the updated Temperature value to Firebase whenever it is received from the Arduino via the **Temperature characteristic** of the **Environmental Sensing service**.

 5. Messages that the app should print (at a minimum):